 Women and caregiving

 Not only are women more likely to have Alzheimer's, they are also more likely to be caregivers of those living with Alzheimer's.

-Nearly half of all caregivers who provide help to older adults do so for someone living with Alzheimer's or another dementia, and eighty-three percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.
+Nearly half of all caregivers who provide help to older adults do so for someone living with Alzheimer's or another dementia, and 83 percent of the help provided to older adults in the United States comes from family members, friends or other unpaid caregivers.

 Statistics show that the responsibilities of caring for someone with dementia often fall to women: